scaleoutsean/hcicollector/FAQ.md

 As always, "it depends."

-Settings for SolidFire and VMware in v0.7:
+Example settings for SolidFire and VMware:
 - 1 minute frequency (retain 2 days)
 - 5 minute (8 days)
 - 15 minute (30 days)
 - 1 hour (1 year)

-For standard VM infra environments Graphite probably needs less than 1 GB/VM using default settings.
+For standard VM infra environments Graphite probably needs less than 1 GB/day/VM using default settings.
 Static environments with few VMs may want to keep fine-grained metrics longer.
 Dynamic DevTest or Kubernetes environments may want the opposite.
 If you hold Graphite on NetApp E-Series or similar array, you can keep fine-grained metrics and application logs for years.
+Run your environment for an hour, stop HCICollector, and compare Before vs. After.

 Feel free to modify Graphite settings (storage-schemas.conf) to suit your requirements.
-Check Graphite documentation for the details.
+Check the official Graphite documentation for the details.

 ## How to add 3rd party feeds and dashboards to HCICollector's Grafana instance